Translate

 Gad came to David the same day and said to him, “Go and set up an altar to the LORD on the threshing floor of Araunah the Jebusite.”

-David's altar was not described using the absolute noun because it was built where no altar had previously existed yet, after the national pandemonium, all the other tribes agreed with David and contributed to acquisition of the land.
+David's altar was not described using the absolute noun because it was his personal altar, built on a threshing floor where no altar had previously existed.
+The preceding tragedy had coalesced the nation, all the tribes agreed with David's altar and they contributed to acquisition of the land.
 David's son Solomon built the First Temple on the summit of Mount Moriah, Jerusalem.
-In the late second temple period Herod ordered that the summit be walled in by the Temple Mount.

-Searching for the place of the original Akeida altar was forgotten, lost for more than 3500 years.
-Now that we have found it, we are compelled to build the altar, for the Third Temple, at the location of this bedrock plinth on the boundary between Judah and Benjamin that intersects its South East corner.
+Searching for the place of the original Akeida altar was abandoned, lost for more than 3500 years.
+Now that we have found it, we are compelled to build the altar, for the Third Temple, at the location of this bedrock plinth on the boundary between Judah and Benjamin that will once again intersect the original altar's South East corner.

 Sunday, June 18, 2023